 - At least a 3.5 average within the History department.

 - 3 of the ten courses must be in history before 1800.

-- 4 of the ten courses must be outside of U.S. History.
+- 4 of the ten courses must be four of the five different World Areas.

 - 2 of the ten courses, must be seminars.
 One of these seminars must be a 4000-level seminar.
 Service-learning 4000-level courses may not be used to fulfill the 4000-level seminar requirement.